phueb/Ludwig/README.md

 ## Note

 Tasks cannot be stopped, once started.
-Please see a lab member to stop running tasks.
+Please see a administrator to stop running tasks.

 Strictly speaking, LudwigCluster is not really a "cluster".
 Each node is unaware of every other.
 Although, each has access to the same shared drive.